cbemstar/image-converter-app/SUPABASE_SETUP.md

 AGENCY_LIMIT_MAX_FILE_SIZE=262144000
 ```

-Generate the runtime configuration file (do not commit the output):
+Generate the runtime configuration files (do not commit the output):

 ```bash
 npm run build:config
 ```

-This creates `js/supabase-config.js`, the sole source of Supabase runtime
+This creates `js/supabase-config.js` and `js/public-config.js`, the sole
-credentials.
-The frontend client (`js/supabase-client.js`) reads the
+sources of Supabase runtime credentials.
+The frontend client
-configuration from this file at runtime.
+(`js/supabase-client.js`) reads the configuration from these files at
+runtime.

 ## Step 4: Run Database Migrations